Recourse in Factoring Meaning

-Suppose a Company A is selling $100 worth of goods to Company B on 1st May who is to pay back on 31st May.
-Now the Company A sends the invoice copy to the Factoring Company who sends $80 to Company A. On 31st May the Factoring company collects $100 from Company B and transfers the balance (100-80-5 = 15) $15 to Company after keeping $5 as factoring fees.
+Suppose Company A is selling $100 worth of goods to Company B on 1st May, who is to pay back on 31st May.
+Now Company A sends the invoice copy to the Factoring Company, who sends $80 to Company A. On 31st May, the Factoring company collects $100 from Company B and transfers the balance (100-80-5 = 15) $15 to Company after keeping $5 as factoring fees.

-Let us get into the details of the two major types of factoring namely recourse factoring and nonrecourse factoring.
+Let us get into the details of the two major types – recourse and nonrecourse factoring.

-In this, the seller has to pay back the factor in case of non-payment by the debtors.
+In this, tTA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. he seller has to pay back the factor in case of non-payment by the debtorsDebtorsA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. .
 In other words, the seller assumes the risk of any uncollected invoices.
 Recourse time is the amount of time for which the Factoring company will keep the invoice open.
-In other words, if the customer is not paying after the recourse time has passed the Factoring Company has the option to charge back the entire invoice from the seller.
+In other words, if the customer is not paying after the recourse time has passed, the Factoring Company has the option to chargeback the entire invoice from the seller.

-Let us look at an example to understand the accounting entries for recourse factoring.
+Let us look at an example to understand this concept.

-Company A sells $1000 worth of goods to Company B which will pay Company A back after 6 months.
-Company A also sends a copy of an invoice to a Factoring Company which transfers $850 to Company A on the same day.
-After six months the Factoring company collects $1000 and after deducting 10% commission of $100 returns the balance amount of $50 (1000-850-100=50) to Company A.
+Company A sells $1000 worth of goods to Company B, which will pay Company A back after 6 months.
+Company A also sends a copy of an invoice to a Factoring Company, which transfers $850 to Company A on the same day.
+After six months, the Factoring company collects $1000 and, after deducting a 10% commission of $100, returns the balance amount of $50 (1000-850-100=50) to Company A.

 The journal entries for Company A would look like this.

-On the other hand in non-recourse factoring, the factor absorbs the risk of non-payment by borrowers.
-Since it is riskier the transaction fees paid to the factor is higher than in recourse factoring.
+On the other hand, in non-recourse factoring, the factor absorbs the risk of non-payment by borrowers.
+Since it is riskier, the transaction fees paid to the factor are higher than in recourse factoring.

-For the same example explained above if we assume factor fees to be 20% (it is generally much higher due to the high risk involved) the journal entries for Company A would look like this.
+For the same example explained above, if we assume factor fees to be 20% (it is generally much higher due to the high risk involved), the journal entries for Company A will look like this.

 Difference Between Recourse and Non-Recourse Factoring